PostgreSQL Query¶

 |---|---|---|---|

-| text | Not specified | A human-readable summary of the query results suitable for display. | PostgreSQL Query Results: 100 rows returned. |
+| text | STRING | A short, human-readable summary title for the query result. | PostgreSQL Query Results |

 Important Notes¶